Fabric treatment: Devices

 Clothing treatment device is used for avoiding distinctive smell re-soaping up to the fabrics.
 It contains a bag body for accommodating the fabrics, an ozone generator and a blowing fan for the flow of the air.
 The ozone generator and the blowing fan can be controlled by the control panel for appropriate performance.

 The treatment tank is used for cloth treatment, such as washing in water, scouring and dyeing.
 A front chamber and a rear chamber are placed in the treatment tank, together with a cylindrical rotary.
 The cylindrical rotary can rotate in forward and reverse directions, which can apply the treatment to the fabric.

-Tumble dryer is a machine that allows materials or chemical agents to soften the fabrics during the treatment process.
+A tumble dryer is a machine that allows materials or chemical agents to soften the fabrics during the treatment process.
 A reservoir is comprised in the tumble dryer and that can be used for storing fabric treatment compositions.
 Then the fabric treatment composition will be exposed from the reservoir directly to the fabrics in the tumble dryer during the rumble drying cycle.
-Tumble dryer is reusable and attaches a door.
+Tumble dryers are reusable and attach a door.
 The co-mingling of the fabrics is separated from the substrates after the completion of the drying process.
 Stains will be on the fabrics when the fabrics are unevenly distributed, which is the disadvantage of using the tumble dryer.
 A reservoir for storing a fabric treatment composition is a device that the tumble dryer provides for different drying cycles.

 The nebulizer system is used in fabric treatment devices.
 For general use for clothes cleaning, typical household washing machines and dryer are used.
 These devices can help to remove the water-soluble stains and light particulates.
 The nebulizer is installed inside the fabric treatment devices with a chamber.
 The chamber is separated into two sections, one stores all the particulates that removed and the other one is for the fluid removal system.